Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

    circuit execution.
   -Wires of circuits might now be processed multiple times during a single circuit execution.
-  -Added the new Port Defining Component "Block Activator" (Active Stone).
+  -Added the new Port Defining Component "Block Activator" (active stone).
   -Beside acting as NOT-Gate, obsidian may now also be used as a NOT-Port to invert the incoming or outgoing signal for / of a Port Defining Component.
   -Signs will now state their text to the circuit triggering player when